-Health check-up camps are regularly conducted at various rural locations of the aforementioned districts to ensure timely care and/or early detection of diseases.
+Health checkup camps are regularly conducted at various rural locations of the afore mentioned districts to ensure timely care and/or early detection of diseases.
 The referrals from such camps are provided with follow up care at the hospital at nominal cost.

 JSS Hospital has taken up several projects involving community health survey, health education & treatment for various ailments.
-One such effort is “Model Health Village Programme of Suttur (MHVPS).
+One such effort is the “Model Health Village Programme of Suttur (MHVPS).
 Suttur village, which is situated in Nanjangud Taluk, has a population of nearly 5,000.
 His Holiness Sri Shivarathri Deshikendra Mahaswamiji has taken up this challenging but unique idea of creating a model health village – a first of its kind in India.

-JSS Hospital has established a Senior Citizen Helpline Centre in association with Police Department and Dept. of Women and Child Welfare.
+JSS Hospital has established a Senior Citizen Helpline Centre in association with the Police Department and Dept. of Women and Child Welfare.
 The main aim of this Helpline is to provide timely medical care to senior citizens.
 The centre also undertakes yoga and meditation camps periodically.

 Anti Retoviral Treatment Centre, JSS Hospital

 To provide quality care without any discrimination to HIV positive patients